jgarcianagy/desafio_2/README.md

 In this proyect we use Properati´s real state database to predict the price of flats in the City of Buenos Aires.

-Regressión Model - Python - Pandas - Matplotlib
+Regressión Model - Python - Pandas - Matplotlib - Seaborn - Sklearn